SkyeNetMC/SkyeBlock/README.md

 PRs and issues welcome.
 For perms: start players with `skyeblock.player`, grant `skyeblock.settings.gamerules` for safe tweaks, reserve `skyeblock.gamerule.*`/`adminbypass` for staff.

 ## License
-See LICENSE in repository.

-# SkyeBlock Plugin
+Licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).
+See LICENSE file for details.